 De Fer’s Map of the Southwest Based Upon the Earliest Reports of Father Kino -- One of the Few Regional Maps to Show the Island of California

-Scarce first edition of De Fer's map of California, bearing the date 1700.
-This is one of a select few regional maps to feature the island and it is also the first to show Father Eusebio Kino’s highly-detailed findings from his expeditions to what is now the American Southwest and northern Mexico.
+Second state of the scarce first edition of De Fer's map of California, offered here with the accompanying text page from De Fer's Atlas Curieux.
+This is one of a select few regional maps to feature the island and it is also one of the first to show Father Eusebio Kino’s highly-detailed findings from his expeditions to what is now the American Southwest and northern Mexico.

 The map shows the entire southwest of North America, with the island of California prominently featured.
 California appears with an indented northern coast and is labeled "Californias ó Carolinas."